"

 Christelle Sabatier

-• Cytoplasm: the space between the plasma membrane and nuclear envelope, filled with cytosol, cytoskeleton, dissolved molecules, and where many metabolic reactions occur
+• Cytoplasm is the space between the plasma membrane and nuclear envelope, filled with cytosol, cytoskeleton, and dissolved molecules, and it is where many metabolic reactions occur.

-• Organelle compartmentalization: Organelles create specialized internal environments (e.g., acidic lumens in lysosomes) to optimize biochemical functions
+• Organelle compartmentalization refers to when organelles create specialized internal environments (e.g., acidic lumens in lysosomes) to optimize biochemical functions.

 Main types: